docdis/organisation-name/README.md

-# organisation-name
+# Organisation Name

-We need your feedback on the name of this organisation.
+We need your suggestions for a new name for this organisation.
+Please post your suggestions in: https://github.com/docdis/organisation-name/issues/1